Skip to content

 Step 1: Kubernetes Environments#

 The first step connects cloud-based Kubernetes environments through the built-in native integrations.
-The step shows two sections: Azure AKS and AWS EKS.
-Each section displays a connection status indicator and a single button to start the account-connection flow.
+It shows an Azure AKS and an AWS EKS section, each with a connection status and a button to start the account-connection flow.

-You do not need to connect both providers during the wizard.
-Connect only what you need now and add the rest later from Preferences > Integrations.
+You do not need to connect both providers now.
+Connect what you need and add the rest later from Preferences > Integrations.
+Select Next to continue.

 Step 2: Local Kubeconfigs#

-The step shows a Local Kubeconfigs section with a connection status (Not Connected or Connected) and a table with three columns: Path, Type, and Clusters.
-By default, Lens Desktop watches ~/.kube (on macOS and Linux) or %USERPROFILE%\.kube (on Windows).
+The second step connects local kubeconfig files.
+It shows a Local Kubeconfigs section with a connection status and a table of watched paths (Path, Type, Clusters).
+By default, Lens K8S IDE watches ~/.kube (macOS and Linux) or %USERPROFILE%\.kube (Windows), and picks up changes to those files in real time without a restart.

-- Watch files & folders — open a file and folder picker to add additional kubeconfig paths that Lens Desktop should watch.
+• Watch files & folders: open a picker to add more kubeconfig paths to watch.

-- Manually add kubeconfig — open a modal to paste kubeconfig content directly instead of pointing to a file on disk.
+• Manually add kubeconfig: paste kubeconfig content directly instead of pointing to a file.

 Info

-Click Next to continue or Back to return to the previous step.
+Select Next to continue or Back to return.

 Step 4: MCP Server#

-Expand Configure your MCP client to reveal the configuration snippet.
-Lens Desktop generates the snippet with the absolute path to the bundled Lens CLI, so your MCP client can launch the server without relying on your shell PATH.
-An example of the generated snippet looks like this:
+Expand Configure your MCP client to reveal the snippet.
+Lens K8S IDE generates it with the absolute path to the bundled Lens CLI, so your MCP client can launch the server without relying on your shell PATH:

 {